tcler/ontap-simulator-in-kvm/README.md

 # ontap-simulator-in-kvm
-show how to run Netapp ONTAP simulator in KVM
+show how to install and configure ONTAP simulator in KVM automatically